blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 ## **Top PaaS Vendors**

 The PaaS space is largely dominated by three companies (as of year ending in June 2019) (1):
-1. Amazon with a market-leading AWS offering and 23.6% of the market
+1. Amazon's market-leading AWS offering with 23.6% of the market
-2. Microsoft with Azure with 17% of the market
+2. Microsoft's Azure platform with 17% of the market
 3. Google Cloud with 7.1% of the market

 ## **Why Azure?**

 A breakdown of the machine learning subsets within these top three PaaS providers are highlighted in Table 1 below (2).
-From this table, it can be observed that Microsoft Azure Machine Learning (ML) Studio scores the highest overall in terms of flexibility, usability, and accuracy while maintaining a low training time.
+From this table, it can be observed that Microsoft Azure Machine Learning (ML) Studio scores the highest overall in terms of flexibility, usability, and accuracy maintaining a low training time, which meets our expectations outlined in the business problem.
 A brief explanation of why ML Studio does so well is below:

 * It is a fully managed collaborative drag-and-drop dashboard tool, which makes it easy to quickly learn and use
 * It publishes models as web services that can easily be consumed by custom apps or BI tools such as Excel (3)